opensourcedesign/organization/people/aayush-arora.md

 linkedin: https://www.linkedin.com/in/angularboy/
 ---

-Aayush is a frontend developer specialised in frameworks like AngularJS jQuery and KnockoutJS.
-He has contributed as a Google Summer Of Code with Fossasia community and is mentoring for Google Summer Of Code 2017.,
+Aayush is a frontend developer specialised in frameworks like AngularJS, jQuery and KnockoutJS.
+He has contributed as a Google Summer Of Code developer with Fossasia community and is mentoring for Google Summer Of Code 2017.
+His areas of interest lies in Human Computer Interaction, Virtual Reality, UX research and Data Visualizations.